cmayron/Legal-Calculus/README.md

 No action, inference, continuation, or escalation may proceed to consequence without clearance through **GateZero**.

 ---
+# EXECUTION PATH INSERT

+All computation follows the constitutional execution path: Bootloader loads the environment, GateZero enforces admissibility and STOP, and Execution performs only what the Strategist has explicitly authorized.
+No component may bypass GateZero.
+No action may bind consequence without passing through the constitutional gate.

 # **XIX — Execution Path Update**